Preparing Your Child for Surgery: Tips for Parents

 Ask about the specifics of the surgery, including how long it will take, the expected outcomes, and any potential risks or complications.
 Inquire about the recovery process, including pain management and any activity restrictions.
 It’s also important to ask about any pre-surgery preparations and post-surgery care instructions.

-Pack comfort items such as a favorite toy, blanket, or book, along with a change of clothes and any special dietary needs or medications.
+Pack comfort items such as a favourite toy, blanket, or book, along with a change of clothes and any special dietary needs or medications.
 Include items that will help distract and soothe your child, such as a tablet with movies or games.
 Remember to bring any medical documents or forms required by the hospital.

 Many hospitals offer pre-surgery tours and meetings with child life specialists who can help prepare both you and your child for the surgery experience.
 Look for online forums or support groups for parents going through similar experiences to share advice and encouragement.
 Additionally, ask your healthcare provider for educational materials or resources specifically designed for children to help them understand their surgery.